Garment3DGen: 3D Garment Stylization and Texture Generation: Methodology

 \subsection{Texture Estimation}

-Given the untextured deformed 3D geometry $M_{\text{def}}$, we aim to generate high-fidelity textures that match the input image.
+Given the untextured deformed 3D geometry $M_{\text{def}}$, we generate high-fidelity textures that match the input image.
 We leverage a 2D text-to-image generation model to create high-quality, high-resolution textures with vivid details given a text prompt.
-For garment generation starting from images, a text prompt can automatically be obtained using image caption models or by specifying them manually.
+When starting from images where text is absent, a text prompt is obtained using an image caption model~\cite{li2023blip}.
 Our pipeline consists of the following steps: generating images of the given fashion asset from multiple views and backprojecting these images onto the mesh surface to create UV texture $T\in \mathbb{R}^{H\times W \times C}$.
 There are two challenges in adapting a 2D generation model to 3D objects: establishing geometry-texture correspondence and ensuring multi-view consistency.

 \textbf{Shape-Aware Generation}: To ensure the texture faithfully reflects the underlying shapes, we propose using a depth-aware text-to-image generation model.
 Given a set of camera poses $\mathcal{C}=\{C_i\}_{i=1}^{n}$, we render the depth $D_i$ of each view from $M_{\text{def}}$, and sample the appearance image $I_i$ of view $C_i$ conditioned on $D_i$ and the text prompt using the text-to-image model.